No Knead Focaccia Bread

 This is what the dough looks like after I folded it onto itself a few times.
 The gluten matrix is well developed.
 You can tell by how smooth it is and the air bubbles trapped right under the surface.

-Olive oil being drizzled onto a baking sheet
+Oil being drizzled onto a foil lined baking sheet.

 Line a baking sheet with foil, then drizzle 1 Tbsp olive oil over the surface.
 Use your hands to spread the oil to evenly coat the surface of the foil, then sprinkle about 2 Tbsp cornmeal over the oil.